COMM 3047 Episodic Screen Media

 Coordinator Maryella Hatfield Opens in new window

-Description In this unit students will analyse and develop an episodic narrative production using concepts and production strategies for serialised narrative storytelling for online platforms.
+Description In this subject students will analyse and develop an episodic narrative production using concepts and production strategies for serialised narrative storytelling for online platforms.
 Students will be introduced to the University's broadcast television studio and operation.
 Students will build their knowledge and practical skills in the conceptualisation, planning, editing of serialised online web and streamed based narratives.
-This unit will require students' attendance in workshops delivered in blocks and participation in studio recording.
+This subject will require students' attendance in workshops delivered in blocks and participation in studio recording.

 School Humanities & Comm Arts